taka-harada/trpc-todolist-app/README.md

 # trpc-todolist-app
-Todo App by using trpc
+Todo App by using the following stack

+Express
+Prisma
+tRPC
+React
+Typescript